yunojuno/django-impersonate/README.rst

 (i.e. the default is User.objects.all()).

-    IMPERSONATE_CUSTOM_ALLOW
+    CUSTOM_ALLOW

 A string that represents a function (e.g. 'module.submodule.mod.function_name') that allows more fine grained control over who can use the impersonation.
 It takes one argument, the request object, and should return True to allow impesonation.
 Regardless of this setting, the user must be logged in to impersonate.
-If this setting is used, IMPERSONATE_REQUIRE_SUPERUSER is ignored.
+If this setting is used, REQUIRE_SUPERUSER is ignored.

-It is optional, and if it is not present, the previous rules about superuser and IMPERSONATE_REQUIRE_SUPERUSER apply.
+It is optional, and if it is not present, the previous rules about superuser and REQUIRE_SUPERUSER apply.

-    IMPERSONATE_REDIRECT_FIELD_NAME
+    REDIRECT_FIELD_NAME

 A string that represents the name of a request (GET) parameter which contains the URL to redirect to after impersonating a user.
 This can be used to redirect to a custom page after impersonating a user.
 Example::

     # in settings.py
-    IMPERSONATE_REDIRECT_FIELD_NAME = 'next'
+    IMPERSONATE = {'REDIRECT_FIELD_NAME': 'next'}

     # in your view
     <a href="{% url 'impersonate-list' %}?next=/some/url/">switch user</a>